prateekmehta59/Celebrity-Face-Recognition-Dataset/README.md

 Total Size of the Dataset - 172 GB.
 Total number of zipped files - 12

-Link for the DataSet: https://drive.google.com/drive/folders/0B5G8pYUQMNZnLTBVaENWUWdzR0E?usp=sharing
+Updated Link for the DataSet: https://drive.google.com/drive/folders/0B5G8pYUQMNZnLTBVaENWUWdzR0E?resourcekey=0-gRGzioHdCR4zkegs6t1W2Q&usp=sharing

 ## 2021 - Update:
 Since the existing dataset is 3years old, I have also added the script to download your own latest celebrity image dataset incase you want the latest images.